mdraselmiah95/CRACKING-the-CODING-INTERVIEW/JavaScript-(JS)/javaScript.md

 `var`

-It doesn't have any block scope and can be re-declared.
-It only has function scope. `var` variables are hoisted, so they can be used before the declaration.
+- It doesn't have any block scope and can be _re-declared_.
+- It only has _function scope_.
+- `var` variables are _hoisted_, so they can be used before the declaration.

 ```javascript
 var x = 1;